sourcegraph/handbook/content/departments/sales/index.md

 OR

-Title/role includes developer productivity, developer experience, API services, distinguished eng, platform engineer, director+ eng
+Title/role includes Director+ developer productivity, developer experience, API services, distinguished eng, platform engineer.

 AND

-Company has 50+ devs **OR** Company is a Commercial account ( <250 employees)
+Company has 500+ Developers, is a company that has potential to grow to that scale, or is a company that has a specific pain point that Sourcegraph can uniquely solve

 ### Target Account